Career and Technical Program

-This program is designed to train newly hired law enforcement agency officers, as well as to prepare students who wish to be employed in law enforcement.
-Students may elect to complete the post-secondary certificate, the technical certificate or the A.A.S. degree requirements.
-This program includes the 13-week Peace Officer Standards and Training (P.O.S.T.)
-Approved Basic Patrol Academy.
-To successfully complete P.O.S.T.
-Academy, students will be required to pass all P.O.S.T. requirements for physical fitness, marksmanship, and P.O.S.T. written and certification tests.
+This program is designed to train newly-hired law enforcement agency officers, as well as to prepare students who wish to be employed in law enforcement.
+Students may elect to complete the basic technical certificate, the intermediate technical certificate, or the associate of applied science degree requirements.
+This program includes two weeks of pre-academy coursework in which the 90 hours of on-line materials must be completed and turned in prior to the start of the academy and the 14-week Peace Officer Standards and Training (P.O.S.T.) approved Basic Patrol Academy for a total of 16 weeks.
+To successfully complete the Basic Patrol Academy, students will be required to pass all P.O.S.T. requirements for physical fitness, marksmanship, and P.O.S.T. written and certification tests.

-1. Applications for the program may be picked up from the Law Enforcement Program Director at the academy in Post Falls.
-Contact the director for more detailed information on start dates for each 13-week Basic Patrol Academy and for admission deadlines.
+- Applications for the program may be picked up from the Law Enforcement Program Director at the academy in Post Falls.
+Contact the director for more detailed information and for admission deadlines.

-2. Applicants must complete an Idaho P.O.S.T.
-Application Packet.
+- Applicants must complete an Idaho P.O.S.T. application packet.

-4. Fingerprint clearance by the Idaho State Police and the FBI.
-A conviction or withheld judgment for any local, state, or federal crime may be grounds for rejection.
+- Fingerprint clearance by the Idaho State Police and the FBI.
+A conviction or withheld judgment for any local, state, or federal crime ma be grounds for rejection.

-6. Medical examinations completed by a licensed medical physician and the medical forms filled out within the last twelve months.
+- Medical examinations completed by a licensed medical physician and the medical forms filled out within the last 12 months.

 Certified Law Enforcement Professionals